 The research will use semantic analysis of publication data to develop the concept of the “intellectual neighborhood” of mentors and incorporate this into the modeling of career outcomes.
 Data will be made open access for general use by the public, providing a new resource for studying the dynamics of research fields.

 New Science of Science Summer School

-Additionally, the grant contemplates funding for a Summer School on Science of Science (S4) planned for a week here next August.
+Additionally, the grant contemplates funding for a Summer School on Science of Science (S4).
 The school will focus on problems and opportunities in the nascent field of science of science, presented from the perspective of prominent scholars in that arena.
 Acuna expects 30 to 40 doctoral and postdoctoral students to visit the school to learn from these researchers in the mornings then apply that knowledge through afternoon hackathons.
 Scholars will work with the dataset produced and enrich it through their own experiences and analyses.

 The NSF Science of Science & Innovation Policy program area supports research that advances the scientific basis of science and innovation policy through the development of models, analytical tools, data, and metrics that can be applied in the science policy decision-making process and the use and allocation of scarce scientific resources.

 Acuna also has been awarded two additional grants from the Office of Research Integrity from the U.S. Department of Health and Human Services.

 One is an extension of funding for his work on automatic detection of fraud in scientific images: “Human Centered Automatic Tracing, Detection, and Evaluation of Image and Data Tampering.”

 The second is an ORI conference grant for a new initiative, “Computational Research Integrity Conference (CRI-CON).”
 Acuna is organizing that event for next year in Washington, D.C. to bring together researchers to examine the idea of using artificial intelligence to aid in detecting fraud in science.